Jiansiyu/PRex_LHRS_MPD/README.md

 ## some other issues

 ### 1. in the mapping the gem_id in the mapping does not match the configuration
+### 2. The formula for the Projection need to check again.
+Maybe not very right

 ## branch instructions